NASA-Openscapes/2021-Cloud-Hackathon/index.md

 title: "2021 Cloud Hackathon"
 subtitle: "Transitioning Earthdata Workflows to the Cloud"

 author: "This Hackathon is co-hosted by PODAAC, NSIDC DAAC, and LPDAAC.
-Additional support is provided by ASDC, GESDISC and Openscapes."
+Additional support is provided by ASDC, GESDISC, IMPACT, and Openscapes."
 ---

 ## Welcome